 An issue often faced by Ubuntu users after installing Ubuntu or upgrading to a new version is the sound problem, or more specifically, the “no-sound” problem.
 This can happen for a variety of reasons.
 Sometimes it is related to a misconfiguration in the speaker settings, or maybe your hardware is not well-supported.

-More importantly, it’s usually a pretty easy problem to resolve.
-In this article we’ll go through a few simple fixes you can try.
+For most people, it’s usually a pretty easy problem to resolve.
+This is because most problems stem from an issue with services running on the system.
+In this article we go through a few simple fixes you can try.
 You don’t necessarily have to try them all.
 Just start at the top of the list and work your way down.

-When experiencing sound issues on your Ubuntu machine, the first thing you need to do is check out your headphones and speakers for connection problems.
-It could be that some audio cable is connected to the wrong port or not connected at all.
+When experiencing sound issues on your Ubuntu machine, you first need to is check out your headphones and speakers for connection problems.
+It could be that a audio cable is connected to the wrong port or not connected at all.

 Check the ALSA Mixer

-Under the hood PulseAudio uses the ALSA-level volume controls.
+Under the hood PulseAudio uses ALSA, a kernel module that directly controls your sound devices.
 If you need more fine-grained control over your ALSA-level volume, follow the steps below:

-3. Select your correct sound card by pressing F6.
-For me, the defaults work just fine, but feel free to try other option if it doesn’t work.
+- Select your correct sound card by pressing F6.
+For me, the defaults work just fine, but feel free to try other options if it doesn’t work.

-4. Use the left and right arrow keys to select a volume control.
-The currently selected item is shown in red.
+- Use the left arrow and right arrow keys to select a volume control.
+The currently selected item is shown in red at the bottom.

-5. Use the up and down arrow keys to increase and decrease volume levels for each control.
+- Use the up arrow and down arrow keys to increase and decrease volume levels for each control.

-Note: When you mute or unmute a control, pulseaudio might pick it up and mute and unmute other controls as well.
-So make sure to confirm that the relevant controls as well as the master control are unmuted before exiting.
+Note: when you mute or unmute a control, pulseaudio may pick it up and mute and unmute other controls as well.
+Make sure to confirm that the relevant controls as well as the master control are unmuted before exiting.